Contemporary Art Studies

 Description

-1. Spatial Practices, coord. by Alves, takes spatial practices in contemporary art as its main focus, privileging a conception of space connected to materiality and constructiveness, but also addressing the multiple activations of space based on relational and collaborative strategies.
+1. Spatial Practices, coord. by Alves, takes spatial practices in contemporary art as its main focus, privileging a conception of space connected to materiality and constructiveness, but also comprises the multiple activations of space based on participative, relational and collaborative strategies.

-2. Transnational Perspectives on Contemporary Art, coord. by Lamoni and Balona, develops transnational approaches to art history nourished by other areas of knowledge production like post-colonial studies and feminist theoretical formations – with a specific, though not exclusive, focus on the Global South.
+2. Transnational, Decolonial and Feminist Art Practices, coord. by Lamoni and Balona, develops transnational approaches to art history nourished by other areas of knowledge production like post- and decolonial studies and intersectional feminism, with a specific, though not exclusive, focus on the Global South.
+It addresses issues pertaining to migration, diaspora and globalization, as well as identities and representation.